Rene’s Story

 My Parenting Experiences

-With my first two lovely boys, I found it easy and a very natural process.
-I still had a short time adjusting to my nipples being sucked on so much!
-But with correct attachment, this was easily overcome in time, and they both continued to breastfeed for the first year of their life.
+With my first two lovely boys, I found it easy, and a very natural process.
+I still had a short time adjusting to my nipples being sucked on so much day and night, but working with my baby and with practice, this was easily overcome, and they both continued to breastfeed for the first year of their life.

-Then I had two baby boys at the same time!
+Then, I had two baby boys, at the same time!
 Yes, twins!
-Juggling two babies at the same time proved much harder however my determination showed me I could overcome anything, and the three of us worked together and continued until they were one.
+Juggling two babies proved much harder, however, my determination showed me I could overcome anything, and the three of us worked together and continued until they were over one.

-My second last little boy (yes, five boys so far!) was born with a crooked jaw due to torticollis.
+My fifth little boy (yes, five boys so far!) was born with a crooked jaw due to torticollis.
 This made breastfeeding painful for me for roughly three weeks; however, again, with determination and the right support, I was able to continue and feed until he was around 15 months!

-Lastly, my darling (ahem!) little girl is still breastfeeding at four years of age, which has taught me so much about breastfeeding that I didn’t even realise I didn’t know!
+Lastly, my darling (ahem!) little girl fed until four years of age, which taught me things about breastfeeding that I didn’t even realize I didn’t know!

-My goal in life is to use all of my experience as a mother, volunteer, and health professional to educate, promote and support mothers breastfeeding one, two, or more babies at the same time.
+My goal in life is to use all of my experience as a mother, volunteer, and health professional to educate, promote, and support mothers breastfeeding, whether it be one, two, or more babies, and help them reach their breastfeeding goals.

-I love my work and find it very rewarding to help a mother and her baby share a positive breastfeeding journey together.
+I love my work and find it rewarding to help a mother and baby share a positive breastfeeding journey together.